The 'London' Shipwreck

 The London’s illustrious career as the flagship of the maverick admiral Sir John Lawson was cut short on the 7th March 1665, when she blew up at her anchorage at the Nore near Southend-on-Sea in Essex, the traditional fleet assembly point in the Thames Estuary.
 Various theories abound as to the cause of the explosion; the most popular of which being that the accident may have been caused as sailors reloaded old cartridge papers with gunpowder.
 An initial recovery attempt later that same year saw men descending in a diving bell to retrieve some of the more valuable items of the time.

 In 2005, during works in advance of the London Gateway Port development in Thurrock, Essex, The London was rediscovered.
-Subsequently, in October of 2008, it was designated under the Protection of Wrecks Act (1973) and immediately placed on English Heritage’s ‘Heritage at Risk’ Register, due to its fragile archaeological remains being exposed by shifting sediment levels on the sea bed.
+Subsequently, in October of 2008, it was designated under the Protection of Wrecks Act (1973) and immediately placed on Historic England’s ‘Heritage at Risk’ Register, due to its fragile archaeological remains being exposed by shifting sediment levels on the sea bed.